 Most games for smartwatches are an exercise in frustration because of the limited screen real estate, but Infinity Loop works beautifully on your wrist.
 It’s a simple, relaxing puzzle game that can kill a few minutes while you’re waiting at the bus stop or in line at the store.
 New versions added a new button Achievements.

 If you’ve been dreaming of making video calls from your wrist since the emergence of the smartwatch, then Glide is an app you need to download.
 You need to install it on your paired phone as well, but once you do, you will be able to receive and watch video messages on your wrist.
 You can also send back audio, or even record video if your watch has a front-facing camera.

 Here’s an app for the health-conscious that tracks your food and water intake to help you achieve the right balance.
 Set your personal health goals and Lifesum will guide you to success with a personalized plan that includes exercise tips.
 Lifesum has been working on the diary to give you more insights into your health journey.
 Now there’s more details, more graphs, more colors, and it shows what diet plan you’re on.

 If you want an alternative to Google Fit, then Strava is well worth a look.
-It’s available on Wear OS 2.0 as a stand-alone app that can track your runs and other sporty activities.
+It’s available on Wear OS 2.0 as a stand-alone app that can track your runs and other sports activities.
 If you’re cycling or running, it’s great to be able to leave your phone at home, but still record your progress.

 Missed the last train?
 No need to worry, because you can now book an Uber directly from your smartwatch.
 This is a stand-alone app for your Wear OS 2.0 smartwatch that allows you to order a ride, check driver progress, and get time estimates for your journey all from your wrist.
 There’s no need to use your phone at all.